IntelPython/numba-dpex/docs/developer_guides/dpnp_integration.rst

 Signature of the function is based on DPNP header files.
 It is recommended to provide link to signature in DPNP sources and copy it in comment.

-For mapping between C types and Numba types see `Types matching for Numba and DPNP`_.
+For mapping between C types and Numba types see :ref:`types-matching-numba-dpnp`.

 .. code-block:: python